Unarekin/FoundryVTT-Battle-Transitions/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Transition sequence export**
+If you are having an issue executing a transition, please sport the configuration and either paste the contents of the file here, or attach the json file directly to this issue.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.